 - Most patients live at home (55%) with or without a carer, 16% live in sheltered accommodation, whereas 16% are inpatients.

 - Social support for help with housing, vocational support, social isolation, employment and financial aid is important.

 - Use of the Recovery Action Plan should also be promoted.
 This has foundations of recovery which include hope, responsibility for self and education.

 - Information and support for carers are also essential.

 - Specialist 'family interventions in psychosis' teams provide important support to both the patient and family and should be part of initial management.

-- Furthermore, family therapy has been shown to reduce relapse and admission rates.
+- Family therapy has been shown to reduce relapse and admission rates.